Postdoctoral Appointee – Bioenergy Researcher, Life Cycle Assessment

 - Application Deadline: Open Until Filled

-Ph.D. degree in engineering, environmental science, agricultural science, or other related fields with coursework and/or research experience in life cycle analysis.
+Ph.D. degree in engineering (mechanical, chemical, civil), environmental science, or other related field with coursework and/or research experience in life cycle analysis and technoeconomic analysis.

 Preferred qualifications include: